 One great thing about Middleton is that it combines small town living with easy access to plenty of fun things to do!
 If you want to enjoy the town itself, you can check out the Lura Woodside Watkins Museum, take a stroll around Middleton Pond, or have fun with kids in one of Milton’s community parks.

 If you’re looking for something more upscale, another fun thing to do in Middleton is visit the Ferncroft Country Club.
 The Country Club originally opened in 1970, but was revitalized in 2006, and offers amenities including a full, 18-hole golf course, tennis courts, a pool, and a fully equipped fitness center.
 You can bring your kids with you as a member, or leave them at home for some quality time with your spouse or friends.

 Want to know what to do in Middleton with kids?
 You’ll want to check out CoCo Key Boston Water Park, over in Danvers!
 This indoor waterpark features 65,000 square feet of entertainment, including a lazy river, a “dip-in” theater, and four intense waterslides, so family members of every age will be sure to have a good time.
 When the weather is nice out, families who enjoy outdoor activities in Middleton will likely be taking a few trips to the Harold Parker State Forest, where you can explore trails, canoe, kayak and fish on the pond, and even camp overnight.

 Moving to Middleton

-If you need help planning your move, or have more questions about living in Middleton, give Mass Bay Movers a call at (978) 587-3775.
+If you need help planning your move, or have more questions about living in Middleton, give our Middleton movers a call at (978) 587-3775.
 One of our courteous staff members will be happy to assist you, and can even help get you started with a free Middleton moving quote.